Ahmed-Hindy/houdini_markingmenu/README.md

 ## Compatibility

-- Houdini 18.5+ should be able to load the neutral `scripts/python` package code when the package file adds that folder to `PYTHONPATH`.
+- Houdini 18.5+ py3 should be able to load the neutral `scripts/python` package
-- The top-level network-editor hook remains in versioned `pythonX.Ylibs` folders because Houdini discovers `nodegraphhooks.py` from the active Python version folder.
-Those files are thin shims into the neutral package code.
-- Houdini 21 uses Python 3.11, Qt 6, and PySide6.
-UI modules import through the
-  bundled `houdini_markingmenu.qt` compatibility shim, which prefers Qt.py and falls back to PySide6 or PySide2.
+  code when the package file adds that folder to `PYTHONPATH`.
 - The Python source is kept compatible with Python 3.7 through 3.13 syntax.
+- supports `Qt5` and `Qt6` flavors of Houdini.

 ## Installation